silitics/rugix/www/docs/ctrl/advanced/boot-flows.md

 { "group": "<name of the boot group>" }
 ```

-:::tip
+:::info

-Custom boot flows can be used to realize a variety of different, more advanced update setups.
+Custom boot flows can be used to realize a variety of different update setups and integrate with bootloaders not natively supported by Rugix Ctrl.
-For instance, with custom boot flows you could implement a dead men's switch where systems have to be actively marked as *good* to prevent the bootloader from eventually falling back to a recovery system.
-This makes the system even more robust in case something unexpected happens and the primary system stops working.
-You can also use custom boot flows to migrate from other OTA solutions like Mender, RAUC, or SWUpdate.
-If you need anything specific, Silitics, [the company behind Rugix](/commercial-support), can help you develop a custom boot flow that suits your needs or migrate your existing devices to Rugix Ctrl.
+If you need anything specific, [contact us for commercial support](mailto:hello@silitics.com?subject=Custom%20Boot%20Flow).

 :::